UI-Research/python-at-urban/site/_build/html/_sources/content/technical-support.md

 # Technical Support

 The Python Users Group has allocated time for technical support for Python projects across the Urban Institute.
-If you would like to know more about these capabilities or request our support, please contact Erika Tyagi (etyagi@urban.org) or Michelle Menezes (mmenezes@urban.org).
+If you would like to know more about these capabilities or request our support, please contact Erika Tyagi (etyagi@urban.org) or Judah Axelrod (jaxelrod@urban.org).

 ## Task Automation